 Criteria for appointment of the external appraiser/examiner (from SGS)

-- The external appraiser must be external to the university as well as to its affiliated teaching hospitals and their research institutes.
+- a) The external appraiser must be external to the University as well as to its affiliated teaching hospitals and their research institutes.

-- The external appraiser must be a recognized expert on the subject of the thesis, and an associate or full professor at his/her home institution.
-An examiner from outside the academic sector must possess the qualifications to be appointed to an academic position at this level.
+- b) The external appraiser must be a recognized expert on the subject of the thesis, an Associate or Full Professor at his/her home institution, and experienced as a successful supervisor of doctoral candidates through to defense.
+An appraiser from outside the academic sector must possess the qualifications to be appointed to an academic position at this level.

-- The external appraiser must be at arm’s length from both the candidate and the supervisor(s).
-Normally, this will exclude anyone who: has served as PhD supervisor/supervisee of the candidate or the supervisor, or has, in the past six years, been a departmental colleague of the candidate or the supervisor, or has collaborated on a research project, scholarly work, or publication with either of them.
-The Vice-Dean (Programs), in considering nominations of external appraisers, will assess whether the nominee is at arm’s length.
+- c) The external appraiser must be at arm’s length from both the Candidate and the supervisor(s).
+Normally, this will exclude anyone who: has served as Masters or PhD Supervisor / Supervisee of the Candidate or the Supervisor; or has, in the past six years, been a departmental colleague of the Candidate or the Supervisor, or has collaborated on a research project, scholarly work or publication, with either of them.
+The Vice Dean (Programs), in considering nominations of external appraisers, will assess whether the nominee is at arm’s length.

-The external appraiser writes a report and receives an honorarium of $100.
+The external appraiser/examiner receives an honorarium of $100.
 The university provides a maximum of $500 in travel expenses for external appraisers who come to the defence in person to serve as examiners.
 Any additional expenses are to be covered by the supervisor or members of the student’s committee.
 To minimize confusion, we ask that the supervisor be responsible for collecting receipts from the external appraiser.
 Please give all receipts to the department’s Business Officer with a note stating clearly which funding sources should be used for which expenses.